WHCompSci/WHCompSci.github.io/README.md

 ```html
 <a href="projects/your-project-folder-name/index.html">Your Project Name</a>
 ```
+12. To save, press `Ctrl+S`.
+I would reccomend turning on autosave so you don't have to do this every time you make a change.
+You can do this by going to File -> Preferences -> Settings and searching for "Auto Save".
+Then, click "Auto Save" and choose "After delay".

 Make sure to replace `your-project-folder-name` with the name of your project folder and `Your Project Name` with the name of your project.

 Congratulations!
 You've added your project to the site!
 Now you can add whatever you want to your project folder.
 You can add images, CSS files, Javascript files, etc.